codebar/manual/_posts/2015-02-05-organiser-guide.md

 #### Anything else?

 - **Food and drinks**.
 Learning to code after a long day at work can be hard.
-Offering food and giving people the opportunity to take a break and have something to eat before we get started makes our events more effective and accessible.
+Offering food and giving people the opportunity to take a break and have something to eat before getting started makes our events more effective and accessible.
 You should also ask for vegetarian, vegan, and gluten-free options and also non-alcoholic drinks.
 The effort is minimal and then everyone can have something to eat.
 If you are stuck, ask us for suggestions!

 Not all companies are able to provide both space and food.
 If you need help finding a sponsor let us know.